 Walking into a flooring showroom and you’ll see a myriad of hardwood flooring options…

 Solid hardwood, pre-finished, unfinished, engineered…wait, did I just hear someone say pre-engineered?!
-What is that?
+(That's not a thing, just FYI.)

-You quickly become lost in the rows of samples, and while it can be exciting to see all the options, your enthusiasm fades and you’re not sure what to choose.
-But you want to make sure you’re making the right choice because it is a big decision and investment in your home!
+But you want to make sure you’re making the right choice because it is a big decision and investment in your home.
+No pressure there!

 Prefinished hardwood